What’s worse than having a travel blog with no traffic?

-- A shift in consumer behaviour.
-More people switching from offline to online travel booking.
+- More people switching from offline to online travel booking.
 As many as 76% of people are now booking their holidays online, according to ABTA.

 After analysing 550 affiliate programs across 6 networks, they put together the following affiliate category graph:

 The travel industry is dominated by a few key players.
 These mighty brands generate millions of website visitors every month.